 Upon viewing the Ligue 1 landscape and the big hitters who dominate, we’ll forgive for thinking that France’s one boastful Champions League-winning club resides in the capital.

-Perhaps the Qatari-backed mega-club have it nestled amongst a stash of domestic silverware spanning a decade?
+Perhaps the Qatari-backed mega-club has it nestled amongst a stash of domestic silverware spanning a decade?
 Well, the 64,400 onlookers in Munich’s Olympiastadion who witnessed a Didier Deschamps captained Olympique de Marseille side in 1992/93 can recite a different tale.

-Didier Deschamps’ Champions LEague Winning Marseille
+Didier Deschamps’ Champions League Winning Marseille

 The Didier Deschamps we know today is no longer a combative presence in midfield.
 There is no intelligent pressing, no dispossessing opponents in the engine room of a European giant before progressing play upfield.
-Now, almost organically, like many great players, the dugout is where he operates.
+Almost organically, like many great players, the dugout is where he now operates.
 The mastermind of France’s 2018 World Cup win on the international stage can trace the honing of skills that underpin his new role back in Marseille.

 Bernard Tapie Corruption